-The details related to the Executive Director/President/CEO are displayed in this section, and are pre-populated from the information already in our system or from information inherited from the Canada Revenue Agency's listing you selected previously.
+The details related to the Executive Director/President/CEO are displayed in this section and are pre-populated from the information already in our system or from information inherited from the Canada Revenue Agency's listing you selected previously.

 Please review and confirm whether the information is correct.
 If any of the information is missing or is incorrect, then please select "No" and type the correct information into the "Required Updates" text field.
-If you need to type in a lot of changes, you can resize the text field by holding and dragging the bottom right-hand corner.
+You can resize the text field by holding and dragging the bottom right-hand corner if more space is needed.